kheeran/COMS30005-HPC-Serial/README.md

 4. Different compilers
 	- using 2 different compilers, Intel and GNU, to find out whcih optimises the code better.
 5. Optimisation
-	- Used several parallel optimisation techniques documented in the report
+	- Used several parallel optimisation techniques, documented in the report

 ----------------------------------------------------------------------------------------------------------------